-Masturbation: Why You Keep It Secret from Your Wife
+Masturbation: Why You Keep It Private

 Most men have been masturbating since their teenage years.
 They may have begun through using pornography or just their imagination.
 However, when they begin a relationship with someone, their masturbation suddenly comes in under increased scrutiny.
 Do man keep their masturbation secret, or is it something else?